olssonm/swish-php/README.md

 ```

 *Note: in a real world scenario you probably want to use separate callback-urls for your refunds and payments to prevent unnecessary parsing as the example above*

+Please note that the callback from Swish is not encrypted or encoded in any way, instead you should make sure that the callback is coming from a [valid IP-range](https://developer.swish.nu/documentation/environments).

 ## License